vincenttrosky/vincenttrosky.github.io/content/publication/preprint/index.md

 and will soon be tested using a planar support mechanism on a treadmill to constrain the robot to the saggital plane and identify compatible control approaches.

+## Status
+Currently, the robot is being fitted with current sensors to enable elementary feedback control.
+PID controllers will be the first controllers applied to achieve limit-cycle walking.